ibmresilient/resilient-community-apps/resilientsystems.com/python/Circuits/fields_to_artifacts/README.md

 Note: you can use any message destination; its name is specified in the config file as 'queue' in the "[fields_to_artifacts]" section.

-### Automatic Action
+### Rule

-Open the Administrator Settings --> Actions, then:
+Open the Rules tab.

-Create an automatic action (the name is not important), associated with object type "Incident".
+Create an automatic rule (the name is not important), associated with object type "Incident".
 Choose `fields_to_artifacts` as the message destination.

-If you want the action to trigger only when a particular field is changed, add that condition as appropriate.
+If you want the rule to trigger only when a particular field is changed, add that condition as appropriate.